-Earlier this year, there was great celebration in one of the communities we’ve been working with in Burundi, as our many friends there experienced an abundant harvest of maize, having just implemented Foundations for Farming for the first time.
+These photos show a day of great celebration in one of the communities we’ve been working with in Burundi, as our trainee farmers experienced an abundant harvest of maize, having just implemented Foundations for Farming for the first time.

 It was very moving to witness the farmers carrying their harvest on their heads, so full of hope and joy, knowing that they are now well on their way to being able to provide for their families, if they continue to farm in this way.